NASA-Openscapes/2i2cAccessPolicies/README.md

 should not be used to store data, as it is very expensive, and can also be quite slow to read from and write to.

-To that end, the hub provides every user access to two [AWS S3](https://aws.amazon.com/s3/) buckets - a "scratch" bucket for short-term storage, and a "persistent" bucket for longer-term storage.
+To that end, the Hub provides every user access to two [AWS S3](https://aws.amazon.com/s3/) buckets - a "scratch" bucket for short-term storage, and a "persistent" bucket for longer-term storage.
 S3 buckets have fast read/write, and storage costs are relatively inexpensive compared to storing in your `$HOME` directory.
+A "bucket" is an AWS word for storage folder.

 These buckets are accessible only when you are working inside the hub; you can access them using the environment variables: